How to Backup DynamoDB Data to Different AWS Account

 Migrate Data from S3 to DynamoDB

-• Write Glue Job
+• Write a Glue Job

 • Data Pipeline

-• Write Lambda
+• Write a Lambda function

 • Use Amazon EMR